durandaltheta/sthread/README.md

   namespace, which is useful for organizing what messages the thread will listen for.
 - Functors allow for class method definitions, instead of forcing the user to rely on lambdas or global namespace functions if further function calls are desired.
-- Initialization (constructor), runtime execution (`void operator()(std::shared_ptr<st::message>`), and deinitialization (destructor) are broken in to separate functions, making each more readable.
+- Initialization (constructor), runtime execution (`void operator()(std::shared_ptr<st::message>`), and deinitialization (destructor) are broken in to separate functions, which I think makes them more readable.
 A thread running only a raw function requires everything be managed within that function.

 ## Usage
 - Install the library and include the header `simple_thread.hpp`